Code-Institute-Submissions/Pic-Phonics/README.md

 ### Acknowledgements
 I received inspiration for this project from my sister, she is a primary school teacher based in Cork and had discussed with me the lack of available interactive resources freely available online for parents and teachers.
-My mentor Brian Macharia
+Orlagh was also extremely helpful throughout this project's development and provided me with essential information on the phonics curriculum and she provided the audio used in the game I developed.
+I decided that this would be a good opportunity to test my skills and also try something new that I felt would challenge me and help me progress as a Software Developer.
+I have previously designed a business website and thought that a game would diversify my portfolio and show my ability to develop a different kind of project.

+I would like to thank my mentor Brian Macharia for being supportive through this project and also for his professional and very helpful advice through this process.

-Tim from Tutor Support for his advice, help and guidance.
+I would also like to thank Tim from Tutor Support for his advice, help and guidance.
+It was my first interaction with tutor support and I was very grateful for the exceptional support I received when I encountered an issue while developing this project.